You read your local newspapers every morning and afternoon. You watch the AP wire throughout the day. Your magazines sit in a high, teetering stack.

 Contributing columnist Terry Cowgill is an independent blogger and was an award-winning editor, columnist, and senior writer for The Lakeville Journal Company.
 He also hosts "Conversations with Terry Cowgill," an hour-long monthly interview program on CATV6 on Comcast's northwest Connecticut system.
 His column appears twice a month and he also blogs at CT Devil's Advocate | Red Meat for Mushy Moderates and produces a daily aggregation of political news and commentary called CT Essential Politics.

 Dan Levine launched CTNewsJunkie in 2005 after logging six years covering Connecticut news, including stints as state Capitol reporter at the Connecticut Law Tribune and at the Hartford Advocate.
 A Chicago native, Levine is now based in San Francisco and works as West Coast legal correspondent for Reuters.
 Follow Dan on Twitter here.

 CTTechJunkie.com, like CTNewsJunkie.com, is a publication of Dig and Scoop LLC and was launched in 2011 to fill a void in traditional news coverage in Connecticut.
 Its niche is technology, where Connecticut companies are leading the way in many areas.
 The site's lead reporter/analyst is Lon Seidman, who is an admitted early-adopter of new gadgets and a creative thinker with respect to technology's impact on economic models.
-In a given year, you might read a Seidman review of a new plugin electric vehicle or you might see his coverage of various NASA programs with ties to Connecticut people and manufacturers.
+Seidman is now spending most of his time reviewing technology on his youtube channel, Lon.tv where he has more than 70,000 subscribers.
 You can reach Lon on Facebook, Twitter, and Google+ as well.

 About the Morning Coffee